virajkothari7/OnlineRetailPOS/readme.md

 - ### Configuration

   - #### .env configuration
-    - Create a conf.env file in the project's root directory to store your configuration variables.
+    - Create a .env file in the project's root directory to store your configuration variables.
 See .env.sample file for required variables.

   - #### Database configuration
     - Change Databse configuration in settings/dev.py according to your database requirement, I would suggest to use some cloud database so that you data is stored regardless where project is running and can have multiple POS setup